fedora-infra/pkgdb2/doc/groups.rst

 * must require sponsoring

-There is one requirement for the bugzilla group:
+One requirement for the mailing list address:

 * The mailing list address given to the FAS group must have a corresponding bugzilla account